mlrun/mlrun/docs/concepts/alerts.md

 Alert templates simplify the creation of alerts by providing a predefined set of configurations.
 The system comes with several predefined templates that can be used with MLRun applications.
 If you use non-MLRun applications (for example, with model monitoring), you must configure an application-specific alert.
 The templates are cross-project objects.
-When generating an alert, the user must assign the project to it.
+When generating an alert, you must assign the project to it.
+See the {py:meth}`alert template parameters<mlrun.common.schemas.alert.AlertTemplate>`.

 ## Predefined alerts
 The predefined alert types are: